-- 1. to be a partner with the school in the education of your child - 2. to understand and support the Catholic mission and identity of the school - 3. to read all communications from the school and to request clarification when necessary - 4. to know who your child's teachers are and to observe parent-teacher conference dates and any special requests for meetings - 5. to discuss concerns and problems with the person (s) most directly involved - 6. to be as actively involved as you can be in the life of the school and to volunteer assistance when possible - 7. to promote your school and to speak well of it to others to include, but not limited to, social media platforms. - 8. to meet your financial obligations in a timely manner and to support the fundraising efforts of the school when possible - to appreciate Catholic education and the benefits of attending a school in a Christ centered environment. - to keep the school updated regarding your child's health conditions and to provide current physician's orders and required medications in a timely manner. - 11. to provide the school with any updates regarding a change in family life or living conditions (divorce, change in custody, or change in address or phone contacts)
+- 1. be a partner with the school in the education of your child - 2. understand and support the Catholic mission and identity of the school - 3. read all communications from the school and to request clarification when necessary - 4. know who your child's teachers are and to observe parent-teacher conference dates and any special requests for meetings - 5. discuss concerns and problems with the person (s) most directly involved - be as actively involved as you can be in the life of the school and to volunteer assistance when possible - promote your school and to speak well of it to others to include, but not limited to, social media platforms. - 8. meet your financial obligations in a timely manner and to support the fundraising efforts of the school when possible - 9. appreciate Catholic education and the benefits of attending a school in a Christ centered environment. - 10. keep the school updated regarding your child's health conditions and to provide current physician's orders and required medications in a timely manner. - provide the school with any updates regarding a change in family life or living conditions (divorce, change in custody, or change in address or phone contacts)